tremho/MistLift/doc/Lift Command Actions.md

 In the future, the command may accept an argument specifying the AWS stage to publish to, but for the current version, the publish stage is always "Dev".

+No building dependency is assumed with this command, so you must be certain your functions are deployed prior.

 Part of the publish operation is to deploy the api handler and the webroot static files servers.
 The webroot subfolder fileserve handlers are registered at the path of their respective subdirectories and simply redirect to the main webroot handler, replacing any '/' characters in the path with '+' so that